 Dr.Web Network Checker

-Dr.Web Network Checker is designed for scanning data received over the network, with the scanning engine, as well as for distributed file scanning for threats.
-The component allows to establish a connection between network hosts with Dr.Web for UNIX Mail Servers installed on them for receiving and sending data (for example, file contents) via the network hosts for scanning.
+The Dr.Web Network Checker component is designed to scan data received over the network, with the scanning engine, as well as for distributed file scanning for threats.
+The component allows to establish a connection between network hosts with Dr.Web Mail Security Suite installed on them for receiving and sending data (for example, file contents) via the network hosts for scanning.
 The component manages automatic distribution of scanning tasks (by sending and receiving them over the network) to all available network hosts with which the connection is configured.
 The component balances the load caused by the scanning tasks between the hosts.
 If there are no configured connections with remote hosts, the component sends all the data only to the local instance of Dr.Web Scanning Engine.

 This component is always used to scan the data received over network connections.
 Thus, if the component is absent or unavailable, the operation of the components that send data for scanning over a network connection will be hindered (Dr.Web ClamD, SpIDer Gate, Dr.Web MailD).